 I am an organisational psychologist registered with the Health Professions Council of South Africa.
-I run a Cape Town based practice offering coaching; counseling; conflict mediation and group facilitation.
-Supervision is central to my work and I have been running career and practice development processes since 2010 (The Practice Diaries and provide supervision for psychologists, coaches and counsellors.
+I run a Cape Town based practice offering personal development and group facilitation.
+I also offer a career and practice development process called The Practice Diaries and provide supervision for psychologists, coaches and counsellors.

 I began my working life lecturing in the Psychology Department at the University of KwaZulu-Natal and subsequently relocated to the University of Cape Town where I taught in the Department of Organisational Psychology for many years.
 I also supervised psychology internships and held a student counsellor portfolio.

 My academic areas included counselling; vocational development; conflict mediation; workplace justice and process facilitation.
 I also worked as a part time commissioner at the Commission for Conciliation, Mediation and Arbitration from 2011-2019.

 I have remained involved in academia and served on the advisory board of the Department of Industrial Psychology, University of the Western Cape.
 I have also taught and supervised postgraduate research at the University of Cape Town.